 Iana is a Director on the GE Ventures Healthcare Investing team.
 Prior to joining GE Ventures, Iana spent most of her career in the healthcare sector.
 She was one of the first employees of ProCure Treatment Centers, a start-up that raised $700mm to develop and operate a nationwide network of radiation (proton) therapy centers.
 After leaving ProCure, she joined Alvarez & Marsal’s Healthcare Group where she helped Private Equity firms evaluate potential investments and improve portfolio company operations.
 Iana holds a BA and an MBA from Columbia University.

-Partner, BBG Ventures
+General Partner, BBG Ventures

 Nisha Dua is a General Partner at BBG Ventures, which she co-founded with Susan Lyne in 2014.
 BBGV is a NYC-based seed fund, investing in consumer tech startups with at least one female founder.
 BBGV invests across content, commerce, future of work and platforms and services for Gen Z. BBGV has invested in over 60 startups.